BxBServers/Guards/README.markdown

-This is the official repository for Ban Management.
+This is the official repository for Guards.

+TODO:
+Remove requirement for JailAPI.